bitfoundation/bitplatform/src/Tooling/Bit.Tooling.Templates/TodoTemplate/Docs/Getting-Started.md

             },

 **Note**: You can find Health Checks dashboard from route `https://localhost:5001/healthchecks-ui` as default.
-## Additional tips
-- use the `Clean.bat` file in the root of the solution directory to deep clean the projects and run without unexpected exceptions.
-- handle the error with ..

 ## Code Syncing between app and web
 Bit provides a solution for writing code for both the Web and the App at once.
 And also has a mechanism for sharing code between server-side and client sides.